Killers – 1981 – EMI

 The band, now featuring Paul Di’Anno on microphone, recorded the songs Prowler, Invasion, Strange World and Iron Maiden at Spaceward Studio.
 The songs, as immortalized in the Soundhouse Tapes, the underground following; the support from the London metal community (including DJ Neil Kay) and the live shows convinced John Darnley of EMI to sign the band.
 The band appeared on the Metal For Muthas sampler and issued the Running Free single.
 The band’s albums would consistently chart.
 The band was soon heralded as one of the forbearers of the NWOBHM movement.
 First to go was guitarist Dennis Stratton.
 Former Urchin guitarist Adrian Smith replaced him.
 Di’Anno left the band due to health issues and a disdain for life on the road.
 He had sung on the self-titled debut and the Killers album.
 His replacement was former Samson man, Bruce Bruce a.k.a.
 Bruce Dickinson.
 Next to go was drummer Clive Burr who was replaced by Nicko McBrain.
 By now the band had toured with the likes of Judas Priest, Kiss and Whitesnake and become a major headlining act.
 The band’s sound would change following the definitive live album Live After Death.
 Somewhere In Time featured synthesizers, while the conceptual Seventh Son Of A Seventh Son sounded more progressive and revealed more of Steve Harris’ early influences.
 Janick Gers replaced Smith in 1990, but would stay on to make Maiden a three-guitar force upon Smith’s return ten years later.
 Dickinson would leave Iron Maiden in 1993, but given the lack of success of the band with Blaze Bayley on vocals, would return in 1999 alongside Adrian Smith.
 Both men had shown less and less love for the pure heavy metal sounds of the band, although Dickinson had impressed many with his solo career.
 Their first album with the band upon return was 2000’s Brave New World.
 The band entered the studio in the spring of 2006 with Kevin Shirley again and recorded A Matter Of Life And Death.
 The title was inspired by a World War II film called Matter Of Life And Death.
 The ensuing tour was a commercial success in tandem with the band’s renewed commercial viability.
 The band and its manager Rod Smallwood left the Sanctuary Records Management roster in the autumn of 2006.
 The band was still signed to Sanctuary Music in the USA.
 Iron Maiden signed on for the Desert Rock 2007 festival taking place March 9 and 10th, 2006 at the Dubai Country Club in Dubai, United Arab Emirates.
 The group followed up its appearance at Dubai Desert Rock Festival in the UAE with its first appearance in India.
 The group played a show in Bangalore on March 17th, 2007.
 The band next announced an ambitious touring plan for 2008.
 The band would tour Australia for the first time in 15 years and continue on to other parts of the world using the Somewhere Back In Time World Tour 2008 monicker.
 The tour would have an ‘80s theme and coincide with the re-release of the band’s older videos on DVD.
 The group re-signed to EMI Records in 2007.
 Somewhere Back In Time was the title for another band compilation.
 The CD featured music from the band’s first decade.
 The band would play at the Aucas Stadium in Quito, Ecuador on Tuesday, March 10th of 2009.
 This would be the Brits’ first show in the central American country.
 The band’s Bogota, Colombia concert on March 7th, 2009 degenerated into a near-riot with non-ticket holders on the one hand and attendees who attempted to approach the more expensive VIP section causing a raucous.
 Iron Maiden’s documentary film Iron Maiden: Flight 666 was out in select cinemas on April 21st.
 In 2008 Sam Dunn and Scot McFadyen, the same guys who produced Metal: A Headbangers Journey, traveled with the band to document the band's 2008 Somewhere Back In Time World Tour.
 Iron Maiden: Flight 666 was a full-length documentary film, about the first leg of the band's tour in February and March of 2008.
 On Tuesday April 21st the documentary Iron Maiden: Flight 666 was shown in several digital cinemas world-wide.
 More showings were scheduled and a DVD version was due in May.

 In more recent years the band has issued numerous compilations and live albums, issued bonds on future revenue, become part owners of its management and established its own members’ label imprints and toured the world playing ‘classic songs.’
 The band’s back catalogue is also subject to constant re-release.
-Di’Anno has announced he would love to grace the stage with Maiden on occasion, Burr has been ill and been the subject of benefit shows by the band while McBrain discovered Christ.
+Di’Anno has announced he would love to grace the stage with Maiden on occasion, Burr had been ill and been the subject of benefit shows by the band before dying while McBrain discovered and loved Christ.

 Iron Maiden remains second to none in metal hearts and popularity in most parts of the metal world.
 Iron Maiden was also the first band to play the BBC TV show Top Of The Pops live since The Who, was banned in different countries, been deemed Satanic for its classic 1982 song and album Number Of The Beast and made Eddie, drawn usually by artist Derek Riggs, its mascot and cover model.
 In a 2010 interview, Derek Riggs admitted to walking away from work with the English band in order to disentangle himself from the band’s management and art director.